Effective January 1, 2021

 You are entitled to receive a copy of this information up to one request per calendar year in a standardized format and the information will not be specific to you individually.
 Broadcom’s designated email address for such requests is the one indicated in the contact details above.
 We reserve our right not to respond to requests submitted to addresses other than the addresses specified in this paragraph.
 In your request, please attest to the fact that you are a California resident and provide a current California address for your response.
 Please allow up to thirty (30) days for a response.

 How Are Cross-Border Transfers of Data Performed?

 Subject to your permission or as permitted by law, the Personal Data that you provide to us may be transferred within Broadcom across state or country borders.
 This may be done to consolidate data storage or to simplify the management of customer information.
 We have adopted globally recognized privacy principles and only collect and/or share your Personal Data to the extent it is necessary to conduct business and perform requested services.
-Broadcom in the United States and service providers comply with applicable legal requirements providing for adequate protection of Personal Data transferred to countries outside of the EEA and Switzerland.
+Broadcom in the United States and service providers comply with applicable legal requirements providing for adequate protection of Personal Data transferred to countries outside of the EEA, the UK and Switzerland.